exonum/exonum-doc/src/home/glossary.md

 ## Decentralization

-Absence of single point of failure in the system.
+Absence of a single point of failure in the system.
 For example, absence of a single administrator having privileges to perform arbitrary actions.

 ## Distributed Ledger